Stefan Umjenovic

-Stefan Umjenovic (born 11 August 1995) is an Austrian professional footballer who plays for SV Lafnitz.
+Stefan Umjenovic (born 11 August 1995) is an Austrian professional footballer who plays for Schwarz-Weiß Bregenz.

 Career

 Club career

 On 12 August 2019, Umjenovic joined Finnish club Kokkolan Palloveikot on a contract for the rest of the year.
 He then returned to Floridsdorfer AC in January 2020, before joining SV Lafnitz on 4 August 2020.

+On 14 July 2023, Umjenovic signed a contract with Admiral 2nd League side DSV Leoben.
+In January 2024, he joined FC Dornbirn on a free transfer on a two-and-a-half-year contract.